 If you wanted to replace almost every lens in your kit with a single piece of equipment, then the Olympus 12-100mm f/4 Pro is a solid performer.
 This lens remains sharp throughout its zoom range, keeps distortion levels low, and isn’t too shabby in low light.

-The price might be a little high for some, but when you consider how many lenses this solid performer replaces, the value is there.
+The price might be a little high for some, but the value is there when you consider how many lenses this solid performer replaces.